clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 - **1** Gases, wind, and fog can't pass through the barrier.
 - **2** Nonliving matter can't pass through the barrier.
 Walls, floors, and ceilings can pass through at your discretion.
 - **3** Living matter can't pass through the barrier. (`FC` ?)
-- **4** Spell Effects can't pass through the barrier. (`AMF`)
+- **4** Spell Effects can't pass through the barrier. (`AMF--`)
 - **5** Nothing can pass through the barrier.
-Walls, floors, and ceilings can pass through at your discretion. (`AMF` + `FC` ?)
+Walls, floors, and ceilings can pass through at your discretion. (`AMF--` + `FC` ?)
 - **6** The barrier deactivates.

-There's also a number of charges on it, each face uses a particular amount of charges and certain spells hitting the barrier drains an amount of charges, but it's not that important.
+(There's also a strange mechanic for number of chargers and a possibility of depleting it by hitting the barrier with certain high-levels spells, but this is not really relevant here.)

+You'll note how much more loosely worded this is.
+It leaves a lot of room for interpretation, does not reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences is all we got.

-But this is a lot more loosely worded, leaves a lot of room for interpretation, and [any questions about this item to @JeremyECrawford results in no real answers](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22) - almost like they want to pretend the item does not exist.
+[Any questions about this item to @JeremyECrawford results in no real answers](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22), and for good reason.
+Here are just some questions we had:

 ### Questions
-TODO: tune - double check with Globe questions
-#### 1. Does gas include air?
+#### 1. Gas as in its state of matter?
-Who knows.
-It doesn't matter that much other than if they spend more than an hour inside of the bubble, in which case the use of oxygen and adding of carbon dioxide can make them a little light headed, but no more than spending an hour in a cramped meeting room
+So no breathable air probalby.
+It doesn't matter that much other than if they spend more than an hour inside of the bubble, like spending an hour in a cramped, unventilated meeting room for light-headedness.

+You could toss in a brick of liquid nitrogen and let it sublimate.

+#### 1. Gas as in cloudkill?
+The [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) gas is a magical effect that drops with _Concentration_, so it's not `matter` per se;

+> `{living matter} ∪ {non-living matter} ≠ Multiverse`;
+> Magical effects are neither.

+Thus, this wording wouldn't be enough to stop the first example people think of.

 #### 2. Non-living matter?
-So no walls, floors and ceilings, according to the flavourtext.
-You are effectively walking around with like an ~~inflatable ball~~ cube around you, being pushed by your surroundings.
-If you can't extend the ball fully, the activation probably has no effect?
-You need free space to cast it?
+A dead body still has living parts on it.
+Bacteria is everywhere.
+Maybe you could get a geometrically straight, or bacterially sterile object through.
+Probably best not to think about this one.

 #### 3. Living matter?
 This sounds like `ForceCage`, but without the cage.
-Just for protecting yourself.
-People can still `Cloudkill` you.
-In D&D `{living matter} union {non-living matter}` does _not_ equal `the multiverse`.
-There is still magical effects.
+Just for protecting yourself against blunt instruments and arrows.
+But nor you shoot out; you might just be trapped inside.

+Meanwhile, people outside can still `Cloudkill` you, or teleport inside.

 #### 4. Spell effects passing through?
 This is more ambiguous than `AMF`.
-The wording of `passing through` is strange, particularly since D&D doesn't have a concept of spells effects moving (dynamic movement) so any spell effects covered by this barrier ought to be supressed exactly like `AMF` though it does not specify the comparison.
+The wording of `passing through` is strange, particularly since D&D doesn't have a concept of spells effects moving (movement is discrete per turn) so any spell effects that touches the barrier would fail to have that effect on the inside, kind of like `AMF` though it does not specify the comparison.

-Maybe this implies it only targets spells, and not magical effects?

-We almost certainly block spells being cast through, but it does not even specify this.
-Can we just cast `Fireball` inside from the outside?
-The point of origin stays inside..
+It's possible to interpert this so that spells can actually traverse the boundary, just effects can not.
+I.e. put a caster outside, throw a `Fireball` with its point-of-origin inside.
+No spell effects reaching outside; enjoy your fire chamber.

 #### 5. Nothing?
 All matter, light, magical effects, spell effects, other forces.
 Welcome to your blindness/deafness cage.
-Vantablack inside, vantablack outside.
+Enjoy your very visible Sensory Deprivation tank that is _omniphobic_.
+Might as well carry the barrier into a lava pit with a grabber.

 ### Conclusion
-After an hour of discussing this in person in 2018, we [initially came up with a vague plan](https://paper.dropbox.com/doc/CUBE-OF-FORCE-ijFUPdkLPXwXuux3hEkVe), but this was later nerfed, and discarded.
-It was not good enough.
+This interpretation looks [nothing like what we judged it in 2018](https://paper.dropbox.com/doc/CUBE-OF-FORCE-ijFUPdkLPXwXuux3hEkVe), but that interpretation also did not work for game balance.

 The crux of the matter is that this item is too ambiguous, the wording does not match anything else in the normally pretty consistent spell list.